-- Students who hold a current Oregon Basic, Standard, Initial, Continuing, Preliminary, Professional, or Teacher Leader teacher or personnel services license may waive the ORELA: Protecting Student and Civil Rights in the Educational Environment test. - As of the publication date of this catalogue, by order of Oregon Governor Kate Brown, this requirement is currently suspended.
-Check with your faculty program director for updates on the status of this requirement. - As of January 2022, successful completion of program curriculum content complying with the Oregon Teacher Standards and Practices Commission's Program Review and Standards Handbook regarding "Civil Rights and Professional Ethics Responsibilities" may meet the civil rights test requirement.
+- Students who hold a current Oregon Basic, Standard, Initial, Continuing, Preliminary, Professional, or Teacher Leader teacher or personnel services license may waive the ORELA: Protecting Student and Civil Rights in the Educational Environment test. - As of January 2022, successful completion of program curriculum content complying with the Oregon Teacher Standards and Practices Commission's Program Review and Standards Handbook regarding "Civil Rights and Professional Ethics Responsibilities" may meet the civil rights test requirement.
 Check with your faculty program director for updates on the status of this requirement.